Each event weekend features one forty-five minute practice session and one thirty minute qualifying session, followed by two races.

 No individual developments or upgrades are permitted in the series, and all spare parts must be purchased directly from the GP3 Series.
 Repairs of structural components must be carried out by Dallara in order to ensure integrity.

-A race weekend features one forty-five minute practice session and one thirty minute qualifying session, followed by two races.
+A race weekend features one forty-five minute practice session and one thirty minute qualifying session, followed by two races, with race one to be no longer than 40 minutes in total, and race two not to exceed 30 minutes.

 The qualifying session is a straight fight for fastest laptime, and determines the order of the grid for Race 1.
 Four points are awarded for pole position.